sjkingo/django_auth_ldap3/README.md

 username/password and the bind template being incorrect, since both result in an invalid bind.

-Only 2 extra settings are required for direct binding:
+Only 1 extra setting is required for direct binding to an OpenLDAP directory:

-* `AUTH_LDAP_BASE_DN`: the base container to perform a subtree search from
 * `AUTH_LDAP_BIND_TEMPLATE`: the template to use when constructing the user to bind.
 For example: `uid={username},ou=People`.
 It must contain `{username}` somewhere which will be substituted for the username that is being authenticated.

 Alternatively you may wish to change the attribute that matches the Django username - by defualt it is `uid`: